CHRIST THE CENTER OF OUR FAITH

 - The eternal Word (John 1:1)

-Jesus himself confessed his deity and eternality to the Jews:
+After Christ came into the world, he confessed his deity and eternality to the Jewish people:

 “I tell you the truth,” Jesus answered, “before Abraham was born, I am!”
 (John 8:58)

 Christ can be seen throughout all Scripture, including the Old Testament.
 The writer of Hebrews said this about Moses:

 He regarded disgrace for the sake of Christ as of greater value than the treasures of Egypt, because he was looking ahead to his reward.
 By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible.
 (Hebrews 11:26-27)